What to Expect When Visiting the Hospital:

 Dr. Alsip discusses how we are responding to COVID-19 and what you should do if you think you may have the coronavirus.

-University Health System is thankful for your efforts in helping us keep our community healthy.
+We are so thankful for your efforts in helping us keep our community healthy.
 We are committed to working with our partners and vendors to communicate wherever possible through email, telephone and video to limit potential exposure.